San Marino’s International Projects

 2016 – Aquaponics Farm School in Sen Sok, Cambodia

-This project will provide equipment to a farm school in the Sen Sok Community in Cambodia to teach aquaponics, a system of aquaculture in which the waste produced by farmed fish supplies nutrients for plants grown hydroponically, which in turn purify the water.
-Funding will also be available for pilot systems for 3 family farms.
+This project provided equipment to a farm school in the Sen Sok Community in Cambodia to teach aquaponics, a system of aquaculture in which the waste produced by farmed fish supplies nutrients for plants grown hydroponically, which in turn purify the water.
+Funding was also available for pilot systems for 3 family farms.
 The development of aquaponic farms will enable the 12 villages in the Sen Sok Community of about 13,000 people to raise fish and vegetables in clean water, and improve their livelihood.
 Once trained, the farmers will be able to install a family aquaponics unit at their home.
 The fish and produce may be consumed by the family and/or sold in the market to generate additional income.
 San Marino Rotary is working on this project with Pasadena Rotary, private donors and Community First, a non-profit operating in Cambodia.

 2016 – Water supply for kindergarten in Tijuana, Mexico